Q&A on I Bonds

 If you use interest from a Series I bond to pay for higher education, you may not have to pay federal tax on the interest.
 However:

-- Your modified adjusted gross income has to be less than the cut-off amount set by the Internal Revenue Service.
+• Your modified adjusted gross income has to be less than the cut-off amount set by the Internal Revenue Service.
 This amount typically changes every year.
-I believe the current caps are $84,950 for single taxpayers and $134,900 for married filing jointly, but a gradual phaseout of the benefit begins at lower income levels.
 See IRS Publication 970 “Tax Benefits for Education.”

 What are the downsides to investing in I Bonds?

-- Investments are limited to $10,000 per person per calendar year for electronic I Bonds held at TreasuryDirect.
-There is also the option to get $5,000 a year in paper I Bonds in lieu of a federal tax refund.
+1. Investments are limited to $10,000 per person per calendar year for electronic I Bonds held at TreasuryDirect.
+The Treasury stopped issuing paper I Bonds in lieu of a federal tax return on Jan.
+1, 2025.
 Some investors find this amount too small to make a difference in their asset allocation.
 However, an investor using multi-year purchases can build a substantial stake in I Bonds.

 When I redeem my I Bonds, do I have to cash in the entire purchase, or can I do it in smaller amounts?